 In a few weeks, he will hand over the mantle of presidency to Hassan Rouhani, who stood victorious Saturday after Iran tallied all its votes in the national election.

 Rouhani, 65, a cleric and moderate politician, who enjoyed reformist backing, took more than 50% of the vote, according to the interior ministry.

 His nearest rival, Mohammad Bagher Ghalibaf, the mayor of Tehran, garnered about 15% of the vote.

 Three of the six candidates were much more conservative, and the Iranian public viewed Rouhani as a mild alternative going into the vote.

 Rouhani has a reputation for avoiding extreme positions and bridging differences, but he is no pushover.
 He has a long history of service in the country's defense establishment.

-He is a former commander of the Iranian air defenses, is a leader on three war and defense councils, and was national security adviser to the president for 13 years before Ahmadinejad took office.
+He is a former commander of the Iranian air defenses, a leader on three war and defense councils, and was national security adviser to the president for 13 years before Ahmadinejad took office.

 Rouhani is also a diplomatic and legal intellectual.